amanv-web/amanv-web/README.md

 💻 **Full Stack Web Developer**
 🚀 Passionate about crafting clean & dynamic web experiences
+🛠️ Working as a freelancer, turning ideas into clean, functional code.
 🌱 Currently exploring the depths of the **MERN Stack**
-🛠️ Freelancing & turning ideas into code

 ---